hassiweb/docker-openairinterface-enb/README.md

 - SDR board
   - [LimeSDR mini](https://limemicro.com/products/boards/limesdr-mini/)

 ## Usage
 ### Single Node eNB

-1. Create the image of OpenAirInterface eNB for LimeSDR, and take a coffee break.
+1. Create a Docker image of OpenAirInterface eNB for LimeSDR, and take a coffee break.
 It will take several tens of minutes.
 ```
    sh build.sh enb
 ```